osu-cascades/peo-scholarships/README.md

-# Rails 5 Application Boilerplate
+# Chapter FL, Oregon P.E.O.
+Scholarship Application System

-This is a starting point of a Rails 5 application that includes features common to most applications, such as user authentication.
-TODO what else.
+The scholarship application system enables students to complete a scholarship application, and for PEO chapter members to review the applications.

 ## Expectations

-Ruby versions, database, etc.

-TODO Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This is a Rails application that relies on an Postgres database and S3.

 ## Development

-There are a few steps to get up and running in development.

-### Set the application name

-After forking and/or cloning, change `CHANGEME` to the app name.
-It exists throughout the source, in:

-* config/application.rb
-* config/cable.yml
-* config/database.yml
-* config/environments/production.rb
-* package.json
+Clone the repo, `cd` into the directory, and install the dependencies with `bundle install`.
+Bootstrap the databases with `rails db:setup`.
+Run with `rails server`.

-### Customize `.env`
+## Customize `.env`

 * `RECAPTCHA_SITE_KEY`
 * `RECAPTCHA_SECRET_KEY`

-### TODO
+* TODO

 ## Testing

-TODO
+Using minitest and the Rails test machinery for testing.
+Run the suite with `rails test`.

 ## Production Notes

 Configure env vars:

+* `RECAPTCHA_SITE_KEY`
+* `RECAPTCHA_SECRET_KEY`
 * `AWS_S3_KEY`
 * `AWS_S3_SECRET`
 * `AWS_REGION`
 * `AWS_S3_BUCKET`

-&copy; 2018 Yong Joseph Bakos.
+&copy; 2020 Taylor Slye and Yong Joseph Bakos.
 All rights reserved.